mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 > How are particle surface energy values stored in the schema?
 Surface treatment of particles is an integral component of this work to control dispersion of nanoparticles by tuning surface energy.

-### Issue 4
->Unfortunately, your conversion job xmlconv-7Pw8hkyKhhSapExahhi1Nc was not successful.
->job result code: 21
->error messages: [XML Schema Validation Error] Element 'Description': This element is not expected.
-Expected is ( File )

-**Error:** Sample contains no image, and hence no filename.
-However, master template contains image description, etc. related to other samples in the dataset that do have images.

-**Fix:** Modify code to print blank strings "" to these cells in the "6.
-Microstructure" sheet if there is no image associated with the sample

 ---